What is permitted work?

 For most people there used to be a 52 week limit on permitted work.
 However, if you were in the Support Group of Employment and Support Allowance there was no 52 week limit.
 From 3 April 2017 the 52 week limit will be removed for people in the Work Related Activity Group of Employment and Support Allowance as well so no limit applies.

 There is also no limit if you satisfy the supported permitted work criteria.
 This means work that is supervised by someone who is employed by a public or local council or a voluntary organisation, and whose job it is to arrange work for disabled people.
 This could be work done in the community or in a sheltered workshop.
 It also includes work as part of a hospital treatment programme.

 How does permitted work affect my benefits?

 Earnings under permitted work are ignored (disregarded) in the benefit calculation, so the amount you receive is not affected.

 Earnings under permitted work up to £120 a week are allowed in Employment and Support Allowance, Incapacity Benefit and Severe Disablement Allowance.
 However, Income Support still only ignores £20 a week of permitted work.
 If you are doing permitted work and claiming Income Support you may therefore be better off claiming income-related Employment and Support Allowance.

 Earnings from permitted work (below the limit) are also ignored completely in Housing Benefit and in most Council Tax Support schemes run by local councils.

-The idea is to allow people to work for up to 15 hours a week at the minimum wage, so the permitted work earnings limit (in IB, SDA and ESA) is £104 a week from 1 October 2014.
+The idea is to allow people to work for under 16 hours a week at the minimum wage, so the permitted work earnings limit (in IB, SDA and ESA).

 Other allowed work